gladiola/blog/_drafts/2019-12-15-coffeehouse.markdown

 https://www.andreafortuna.org/2019/10/24/how-to-create-a-virtualbox-vm-from-command-line/

 That one, in particular, was a tutorial good enough to help us realize that this might be possible.
 Notice that it's about running vbox after it's installed; my prototype troubles had been with the kernel modules needed to get it all running in FreeBSD.
 The script provided worked.
-Also, Chapter 8 of the Virtualbox manual was worth reading because it covers many of the commands referred to in these scripts. \[[43]\] \[[44]\] \[[45]\] \[[46]\]
+Also, Chapter 8 of the Virtualbox manual was worth reading because it covers many of the commands referred to in these scripts.
+There were many other scripts and tutorials covering this topic, but I found those to be particularly strong for our needs here.  \[[43]\] \[[44]\] \[[45]\] \[[46]\]

 {% highlight shell %}
 {% endhighlight %}